 Clarksville, TN – After a tumultuous summer, the markets seemed to downplay worries in October about China’s economic slowdown and uncertainty over the Federal Reserve timing for raising short-term interest rates.

 In fact, it was a banner month for the major equity indices – the S&P 500, the Dow Jones Industrial Average and the NASDAQ – whose positive performance made up for last quarter’s losses, giving the S&P 500 its biggest monthly gain in four years.
 The global MSCI EAFE index rallied, too, ending the month up 7.7%.

-Clarksville, TN – The Federal Open Market Committee delayed the start of policy normalization, citing concerns about global economic and financial developments.
+Clarksville, TN – The Federal Open Market Committee left short-term interest rates unchanged, but the tone of the policy statement was unexpectedly hawkish.
+The FOMC removed the phrase about downside risks from the global economy, but said that it would monitor global economic and financial developments.

 Now playing at the Movies

 Showtime information provided by Discover Clarksville.

 © 2006-2016 Clarksville, TN Online is owned and operated by residents of Clarksville Tennessee.